Site icon Compassion International Blog

 Easter is another tradition-filled time in El Salvador.
 The week of Easter is Holy Week, and the festivities revolve around Roman Catholic tradition.

-Lent is one of the most important Easter traditions in El Salvador.
-And on Good Friday, there are two major processions.
-Early in the morning there is the “passion,” the representation of the walk Jesus took with the cross toward Golgotha.
+Lent is one of the most important El Salvador traditions celebrated during Easter.
+And on Good Friday, there is the passion, the representation of the walk Jesus took with the cross toward Golgotha.

 Traditional Food in El Salvador